 UCM is a Liberal Arts and Sciences bachelor’s programme at Maastricht University.
 Here, together with the support of your personal academic advisor, you create your own curriculum which fits your academic and professional ambitions.

-On January 26th, the UM Faculty of Arts and Social Sciences will host the Kapuscinski Development Lecture.
-The lecture ‘Youth in Movement: Waithood, Migration and the Peripheries’ at FASoS will be given by Professor Alcinda Honwana, Inter-Regional Adviser on social development policy at the United Nations Department of Social and Economic Affairs and visiting professor of Anthropology and International Development at the Open University in the UK
+On January 26th, the UM Faculty of Arts and Social Sciences hosted the Kapuscinski Development Lecture.
+The lecture ‘Youth in Movement: Waithood, Migration and the Peripheries’ at FASoS was given by Professor Alcinda Honwana, Inter-Regional Adviser on social development policy at the United Nations Department of Social and Economic Affairs and visiting professor of Anthropology and International Development at the Open University in the UK

 The ‘Keuzegids Bachelors 2018’, released today, shows a continued increase in our university’s scores.
 Our students’ positive evaluation has seen many programmes rise in the national rankings.
 All three UM colleges have been awarded a seal of quality, which distinguishes them as top programmes.
 Remarkably, University College Venlo, participating for the first time, leads the field; University College Maastricht and the Maastricht Science Programme also remain at the top of the Keuzegids.